Public Records / FOIA Requests

 Please consider using this electronic form to help facilitate your request.
 You do not have to give your name or explain why you are making a request.
 You are not required to submit a request for public records in writing.

-In order to help us provide you the best response to your request, please carefully consider the information that will be useful to you.
+To help us provide you the best response to your request, please carefully consider the information that will be useful to you.
 Very broad requests can take longer to fulfill and may become costly for the requester.
 However, county staff is committed to providing records as quickly and efficiently as possible.
 Your request may be made by phone, letter or email.
 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public-records request, do not send your request electronically but make your request via phone.

 NOTE: No fields are required, per Chapter 119, Florida Statutes; however, if you choose to make a public records request using this form, please provide at least one method of contact.